JocaPC/sql-server-rest-api/doc/odata.md

 }
 ```

-Then you need to create a controller that will expose OData service using some method.
+Then you need to create a controller that will expose OData service using some method, you would need to:
- - Add references to Belgrade.SqlClient and SqlServerApi namespace in controller,
+ - Add references to TSql.RestApi namespace in controller,
- - Initialize IQueryPipe field using constructor injection,
+ - Initialize TSqlCommand field using constructor injection,
  - Create a method that will expose OData REST Api.

 ```
-using Belgrade.SqlClient;
-using SqlServerRestApi;
+using TSql.RestApi;

 namespace MyMvcApp.Controllers
 {
-    [Route("api/[controller]")]
     public class PeopleController : Controller
     {
         private readonly TSqlCommand DbCommand;